Agentic-Trust-Layer/agentic-trust/apps/name-validation/README.md

 - The validator only processes requests where `response === 0` (pending/unprocessed)
 - Validation responses are submitted with a score of 100 for valid agents
 - The validator uses `validatorApp` (via `AGENTIC_TRUST_VALIDATOR_PRIVATE_KEY`) for signing transactions
-- The validator address (AA address) uses the same account abstraction address calculation as the admin app (seed: 'validator-ens')
+- The validator address (AA address) uses the same account abstraction address calculation as the admin app (seed: 'name-validator')
 - All validation logic uses the `@agentic-trust/core` library and `AgenticTrustClient` for consistency